git-moss/ConvertWithMoss/README-FORMATS.md

 * PA1X/PA800/PA2X/PA3X/PA4X
 * Nautilus

-The format is documented in detail in the appendix of the respective parameter guides.
+The format is documented in detail (more or less) in the appendix of the respective parameter guides.
 The KMP format contains only 1 group of a multisample, which means there are only key splits but no groups.
 The file references several KSF files which contain the sample data for each key region.

-Since the KMP format can only contain 1 group of a multisample, sources with multiple groups are split into several destination KMP files.
+Since the KMP format can only contain 1 group of a multisample, sources with multiple groups can be optionally split into several destination KMP files.
 Due to limitations of the format only uncompressed 8 or 16 bit samples up to 48kHz are supported.
 Files in other formats are automatically converted.

+Even if the KSF files can store stereo files, they do not work.
+Therefore, they need to be split into 2 KMP files.
+To ease the use of these 2 files an additional KSC file is created, which loads all referenced files.

 There are no metadata fields (category, creator, etc.) specified in the format.
 Therefore, information is stored and retrieved from Broadcast Audio Extension chunks in the WAV files.
 If noch such chunks are present an [automatic detection](#automatic-metadata-detection) is applied.

+### Destination Options

+* Write group KMPs: Writes a KMP for each group in the source multi-sample.
+This option will be ignored for split stereo source files.
+* Enable the +12dB option: Increases the volume of each sample by +12dB.
+Use for low volume samples.
+* Set sample volume to +99: If enabled, sets all sample volumes to +99.
+Use for very low volume samples.

 ## Korg wavestate/modwave